viamrobotics/docs/docs/components/camera/_index.md

 # SMEs: Bijan, vision team
 ---

-Cameras provide an API for getting images or point clouds.
+The camera component provides an API for getting images or point clouds.

 If you have a physical camera or software that generates 2D images or 3D point clouds, use a camera component.